jp7677/dxvk-nvapi/README.md

     - `NGX_DLSS_SR_OVERRIDE_RENDER_PRESET_SELECTION`
   - The corresponding values can be deduced from the [NVAPI `NvApiDriverSettings.h` header](https://github.com/NVIDIA/nvapi/blob/d08488fcc82eef313b0464db37d2955709691e94/NvApiDriverSettings.h#L700) with the setting type prefix omitted, for example `DXVK_NVAPI_DRS_SETTINGS=NGX_DLSS_FG_OVERRIDE=on`.
 Both setting name (`NGX_DLSS_FG_OVERRIDE`) and value (`on`) are case-insensitive.
   - Furthermore, each supported named setting can also be configured with a dedicated environment variable, the name of which is constructed by prefixing setting name with `DXVK_NVAPI_DRS_`, for example `DXVK_NVAPI_DRS_NGX_DLSS_FG_OVERRIDE=on`.
 The name of environment variable is case-sensitive, the value is not.
 If a setting is set via both `DXVK_NVAPI_DRS_SETTINGS` and its own dedicated environment variable, the latter takes precedence.
+  - See the [Passing-driver-settings](https://github.com/jp7677/dxvk-nvapi/wiki/Passing-driver-settings) wiki page for more information.
 - `DXVK_NVAPI_GPU_ARCH`, when set to one of supported NVIDIA GPU architecture IDs will override reported GPU architecture.
 Currently supported values are:
   - `GK100` (Kepler)
   - `GM000` (Maxwell Gen1)